Sukumu/one-click-hugo-cms/site/content/values/_index.md

 title: "Values"
 image: /img/about-jumbotron.jpg
 values:
-  - heading: "Shade-grown coffee"
+  - heading: "Media Production"
     text: >
-      Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
-The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.
+      Media producers selects, and arranges the actions, sounds, and visual effects required for finished productions.
+Our production team oversees all aspects of audio/visual production and post- production of programming, materials, and Webcasts to include productions, such as displays, slide shows, and graphics designs.
     imageUrl: "/img/about-shade-grown.jpg"
-  - heading: "Single origin"
+  - heading: "Community Outsourcing"
     text: >
-      Single-origin coffee is coffee grown within a single known geographic origin.
-Sometimes, this is a single farm or a specific collection of beans from a single country.
-The name of the coffee is then usually the place it was grown to whatever degree available.
+      We outsource to small businesses and provide opportunities to disadvantage communities.
+Many of the people we serve are also often the people to whom we bring stories to light.
+      Bringing beneficial stories to light is our passion.
+     We love interesting stories.
     imageUrl: "/img/about-single-origin.jpg"
-  - heading: "Sustainable farming"
+  - heading: "Concept Creation"
     text: >
-      Sustainable agriculture is farming in sustainable ways based on an understanding of ecosystem services, the study of relationships between organisms and their environment.
-What grows where and how it is grown are a matter of choice and careful consideration for nature and communities.
+      Nanjala Media oversees the concept creation and produces all concept and design elements, to include but not limited to: visual effects, backdrops, graphics enhancements, music, motion media and other treatments to deliver a complete product.
+Produces intros, transitions, and animated motion graphics composites.
     imageUrl: "/img/about-sustainable-farming.jpg"
-  - heading: "Direct sourcing"
+  - heading: "Creativity"
     text: >
-      We want to truly empower the communities that bring amazing coffee to you.
-That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
-You can see the communities grow and learn more about coffee farming on our blog.
+       We conduct creative analysis of subjects that deal primarily with abstract themes or ideas requiring a high degree of creativity and ingenuity to effectively communicate the story of others.
+       We provide creative input to clients, talent and directors on sequencing, mixing and special effects/motion graphics design.
     imageUrl: "/img/about-direct-sourcing.jpg"
   - heading: "Reinvest profits"
     text: >
-      We want to truly empower the communities that bring amazing coffee to you.
-That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
-You can see the communities grow and learn more about coffee farming on our blog.
+      We want to truly empower the underprivileged communities that bring amazing stories to screen.
+That’s why we reinvest 20% of our profits into, local businesses, charities and schools everywhere our movies are filmed and produced.
+We care about people and love being able to provide to communities.
     imageUrl: "/img/about-reinvest-profits.jpg"
 ---